Lunellum

 A lunellum is a crescent-shaped knife that was used in medieval times to prepare parchment.
 The word is derived from the Latin luna (moon) because of its shape.
-The tool is used for the purpose of scraping off (scudding) remaining tissue from a stretched animal skin that was previously treated, and has its shape to prevent it cutting through the skin.
+The tool is used for the purpose of scraping off (scudding) remaining tissue from a stretched animal skin that was previously treated, and has its shape to prevent its cutting through the skin.